-Just like green onions, know How to Grow Garlic Greens in containers, indoors to get year-round supply for salads, soups, and a plethora of mouth-watering recipes!
+Just like green onions, learn How to Grow Garlic Greens in containers on your balcony or indoors to get a year-round supply.

-Garlic greens are an appetizing and versatile vegetable, having uses in various ways from garnishing soups or in salads for mild & sweet garlic-y taste.
-It tastes similar to green onions and has an amazing flavor; either you taste raw or cooked.
-Read on to know How to Grow Garlic Greens easily!
+Garlic greens are one of the most versatile vegetables and can be used in many ways: from garnishing soups to salads for a mild & sweet garlic-y taste.
+It tastes similar to green onions and has an amazing flavor, whether you savor it raw or cooked.
+Read on to learn How to Grow Garlic Greens easily!

 What Are Garlic Greens?

-Garlic greens, also known as Springs and Baby Garlic, are a young garlic plant with delicate leaves, resembling scallions.
+Garlic greens, also known as Springs and Baby Garlic, are young garlic plants with delicate leaves resembling scallions.
 Their shoots are harvested before the bulb forms.
-You can replace regular garlic with garlic greens for a more exquisite and milder flavor.
+If garlic cloves are way too strong for you can replace them with garlic greens for a more milder flavor.

 Check out some surprising uses of garlic in the kitchen here!

 Are Garlic Greens and Garlic Scapes the Same Thing?